Rosemary Hayes

-Rosemary Hayes (born 10 December 1942) is a British author who has written around 50 books for children aimed at ages from seven years to teenagers.
-She has edited many more.
-She worked for Cambridge University Press and then set up her own publishing house, Anglia Young Books.
+Rosemary Hayes (born 10 December 1942) is a British author who has written around 50 books for children aged from seven years to teenagers and adult historical fiction.
+Before becoming a full time writer she worked for Cambridge University Press and then set up her own publishing house, Anglia Young Books.

 Early life and education

 Hayes was born and brought up in rural Berkshire.
 She read avidly as a child and was particularly influenced by the books of Elizabeth Goudge and the Chronicles of Narnia by C. S. Lewis.

 Hayes attended Brightwalton Primary School from 1947-50 then St Gabriel’s, Sandleford Priory in Newbury.
 In 1970, she enrolled in a Creative Writing Course at Monash University, Melbourne, Australia.

 Career

 Hayes came to writing from a background in advertising, marketing and publishing.
 She worked intermittently for Cambridge University Press from 1986-2001 and one of her jobs was to run a national children’s writing competition, The Cambridge Young Writers’ Award, which attracted thousands of entries.
 In 1989, she launched her own publishing company, Anglia Young Books, producing curriculum-related historical fiction for primary schools.
 She sold the company to Mill Publishing in 2000 but continued to commission books for the new owners for several years.

 She has written more than 45 books for children and is working on more.
 Her first novel, ‘Race Against Time’ (set in Australia) was runner up for the Kathleen Fidler Award in 1988.
 Many of Hayes’ other books have been shortlisted for awards.
 Details are on her author website.
 Hayes teaches Creative Writing at an adult learning centre in Letchworth and runs creative writing workshops in various schools in England.